 The Main Salmon has high volume class III-IV rapids, with deep water and fun waves.
 With its pool and drop nature, there is ample time for preparation and recovery!
-Roller coaster style rides through fun splashy waves, are fun for everyone.
+Roller coaster style rides through fun splashy waves are fun for everyone.
 Various classes of rapids throughout the trip, allow for all abilities to try different crafts.
 With straight forward runs through the rapids and guides at the ready to offer assistance and tutelage, the Main Salmon is a perfect place to explore new crafts.
 Try your skills at inflatable kayaking, SUPing or paddle boating.
 This stretch is also great for beginner/intermediate hardshell kayakers (previous experience required).

 Multiple tributaries enter the Main Salmon River every day, adding volume to the river flow and offering beautiful scenery.
 Historic trails accompanying many of the side streams, providing fabulous hiking opportunities.
 Quaint swimming pools, beautiful cascades, and tranquil spots invite you to take some alone time, paint, write, daydream or revel in the wonders of nature.
 Originating high in the mountains the cold, clear and crisp creeks host native trout populations, enticing the avid angler.
 Lush beautiful botany such as ferns, moss’ and a wide variety of flowers and trees inhabit the banks and provide abundant habitat for wildlife.
 Close your eyes and experience the therapy of these gurgling side streams.

-The Main Salmon has a fabulous natural geo-thermal hot springs that bubbles and flows straight out of the rocks.
+The Main Salmon has a fabulous natural geothermal hot springs that bubbles and flows straight out of the rocks.
 A sizable man-made soaking tub that can hold up to 20+ people sits high up on the hillside with a beautiful view looking down upon the river.
 The hot springs water provides therapeutic properties that relax your muscles, revitalize your skin, and ease your mind.
 The temperatures suitable for all, with a special hot hose for those who like to turn up the temperature a bit.
 Enjoy Mother Natures spa in a magnificent setting.

-Hundreds of miles of trails that were left behind by the 19th century miners, provide endless possibilities for hikes, walks and exploratory missions.
-There are daily opportunities to hike on well maintained trails, to chase game trails or to bush whack through the wilderness.
+Hundreds of miles of trails that were left behind by the 19th-century miners, provide endless possibilities for hikes, walks and exploratory missions.
+There are daily opportunities to hike on well-maintained trails, to chase game trails or to bushwhack through the wilderness.
 You can choose to venture across hillsides, hike up ridges, check out historical sites, meander along creeks and streams, or engage in aerobic hikes up to astounding vistas and overlooks.
-The Salmon River drainage and its ever changing landscape, beckons to be explored.
+The Salmon River drainage and its ever-changing landscape beckons to be explored.

 Indulge in the wonders of no Wi-Fi, no cell phones, no email, no TV, and no internet.
-Engage in a unique opportunity to unplug in todays world of being continuously plugged in.
-In the middle of the wilderness there are no transmitting towers, no electricity and no way to log on.
-As a gift to your body, mind, eyes and soul, unplug from technology for 6 days and 5 nights and give yourself a chance to reboot.
+Engage in a unique opportunity to unplug in today’s world of being continuously plugged in.
+In the middle of the wilderness, there are no transmitting towers, no electricity and no way to log on.
+As a gift to your body, mind, eyes, and soul, unplug from technology for 6 days and 5 nights and give yourself a chance to reboot.
 Enjoy a chance to really connect with your loved ones, without the distractions of technology.
 Quality time with one another makes for healthier relationships.
-Plug in to the Main Salmon River current.
+Plug into the Main Salmon River current.